Wilmox/portfolio/_content/notes/cant-hurt-me.md

 The ticket to victory often comes down to bringing your very best when you feel your worst.

-#### Challenge #4: Take the souls of your opponents
+## Challenge #4: Take the souls of your opponents

 Choose any competitive situation that you’re in right now.
 Who is your opponent?
-It can be your teacher, boss or client… No matter how they’re treating you there is one way to not only earn their respect but turn the tables.
+It can be your teacher, boss or client… No matter how they’re treating you, there is one way to not only earn their respect but turn the tables.
 Excellence.

 It may be acing an exam, or crafting an ideal proposal, or smashing a sales goal.
 Whatever it s, David wants you to work harder on that project than you have ever before.
 Whatever standard people set as an ideal outcome, you should be aiming to surpass that.

 Whoever you’re dealing with, your goal is to make them watch you achieve what they could never have done themselves.
 You want them thinking how amazing you are.
 Take their negativity and use it to dominate their task with everything you’ve got.
 Take their fucking soul!

-## ARMORED MIND
+# Armored Mind

 _Goggins says that physical training is the perfect crucible to learn how to manage your thought process because when you’re working out, your focus is more likely to be single-pointed, and your response to stress and pain is immediate and measurable._